Throwback - A Voice in the Cloud Chamber: Lera Lynn and the Encounters

 Berlin, 2016, Kreuzberg.
 A district of palimpsests, layered histories, and fractured identities.
 Her voice filled the space with a gravitational pull, reconfiguring the observer’s attention into a new cloud atlas.

 Then came Köln, 2018, Blue Shell.
-But before that, a near-encounter at Cemal Reşit Rey, a space my uncle helped shape, adding to the city's cultural fabric.
+But before that, a near-encounter at Cemal Reşit Rey...
 That absence felt necessary; Köln became the symmetry-breaking event where our trajectories finally intersected.

 A strong poet inevitably finds their way to cities like Istanbul, cities that are themselves layered texts of consciousness.
 There is a mutual recognition between the artist and the spirit of the place.